AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

     }

 In this code, TestBase inherits ContractTestBase<Module> and defines a contract stub within the class.
-It also obtains a key pair from the AElf contract TestKit framework.
-In the constructor, the address and key pair parameters are provided, and the "GetTester" method is used to retrieve the contract stub.
+It also obtains a key pair from the ``AElf.ContractTestKit`` framework.
+In the constructor, the address and key pair parameters are provided, and the ``GetTester`` method is used to retrieve the contract stub.

 Implement contract unit test code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^